photographer + storyteller + educator

 ABOUT ME

 I completed the graduate program in journalism at the University of Oregon in June 2020.
 While in grad school, I worked as the Civic Science Communications graduate employee within the Office of Research and Innovation and the Science Communication Research Center.
+From 2020 to 2023 I worked as an independent photographer, storyteller and educator.